FLAVR: Flow-Agnostic Video Representations for Fast Frame Interpolation: Frame Interpolation using

 {\bf Spatio-Temporal Feature Gating} Feature gating technique is used as a form of self-attention mechanism in deep neural networks for action recognition~\cite{miech2017learnable,xie2018rethinking}, image classification~\cite{hu2018squeeze} and video interpolation~\cite{choi2020channel}.
 We apply the gating module after every layer in our architecture.
-Given an intermediate feature dimension of size $f_{i} = C \stimes T \stimes H \stimes W$, the output of the gating layer $f_{o}$ is given by $f_{o} = \sigma(W . pool(f_{i}) + b)$ where $W \in \mathbb{R}^{C \stimes C}$ and $b \in \mathbb{R}^{C}$ are learnable weight and bias parameters and $pool$ is a spatio-temporal pooling layer.
-Such a feature gating mechanism would suitably learn to upweight certain relevant dimensions of the feature maps that learn useful cues for frame interpolation, like motion boundaries (see \secref{subsec:ablation}).
+Given an intermediate feature dimension of size $f_{i} = C \stimes T \stimes H \stimes W$, the output $f_{o}$ of the gating layer is given by $ f_{o} = \sigma(W . pool(f_{i}) + b) \odot f_i $ where $W \in \mathbb{R}^{C \stimes C}$ and $b \in \mathbb{R}^{C}$ are learnable weight and bias parameters, $pool$ is a spatio-temporal pooling layer and $\odot$ is element-wise product along the channel dimension.
+Such a feature gating mechanism would suitably learn to upweight and focus on certain relevant dimensions of the feature maps that learn useful cues for frame interpolation, like motion boundaries.

-{\bf Loss Function} We train the whole network end to end using the following L1 loss: